Hvaheterdu/doubly-linked-list/README.md

 # Doubly LinkedList

-Doubly LinkedList, Stack and Sorted LinkedList are implemented in Java 17 with an interface.
+Doubly LinkedList, Stack and Sorted Doubly LinkedList are implemented in Java 17 with an interface.